 Borrowers who were unable to complete an academic program because their school closed might be eligible for a discharge of Direct Loans, Federal Family Education Loan (FFEL) Program loans, or Federal Perkins Loans.

 Due to a variety of circumstances, borrowers may be eligible to discharge Direct Loans or FFEL Program loans due to issues such as identity theft or mistakes made by a school.

 Certain borrowers may be eligible for partial discharge of Direct Loans or FFEL Program loans if they withdrew from school, but the portion of a loan that the school was required to return to the borrower wasn’t returned.

-Primary care physicians and psychiatrists that practice in rural communities may be eligible for up to $50,000 in loan assistance funds.
-The worksite does not have to be located in a Health Professional Shortage Area (HPSA) for the physician to qualify.
-However, physicians that practice in a rural HPSA can apply for additional funding and potentially receive a total award of $100,000.
+Primary-care physicians and psychiatrists that practice in rural communities may be eligible for up to $50,000 in loan assistance funds.
+In this program, the worksite does not have to be located in a Health Professional Shortage Area (HPSA) for the physician to qualify.

 In the spirit of complete transparency, we want you to know that we believe you should exhaust all of your federal grant and loan options before you consider a SoFi private student loan.

 We believe that it is in each student’s best interest to look at federal financing options first in order to find the right financial aid package for them.

 If you do decide a private student loan is the right fit for your educational needs, we’re happy to help!
 SoFi’s private student loan application process is easy and fast.
 We offer flexible payment options and terms and, don’t worry, there are absolutely zero fees.